danjys/jarvis/README.md

 ```

 ### NOTES
+> [!NOTE]

-db.py create the databases by running the appropriate queries and adding your necessary commands
+> db.py create the databases by running the appropriate queries and adding your necessary commands

 ### VISUAL STUDIO EXTENSIONS
 - NOTES